jumpjack/c64-assembly-to-BASIC-loader/README.md

 I also fixed a bug which always showed dump and disassembly starting from $0600: now they start from address specified in "* = $xxxx" directive.

+## Emulator memory map

+Memory locations $200 to $5ff map to the screen pixels (1024 of them).
+The screen is 32 x 32 pixels in size.
+Different values wil draw different colour pixels.